Twins (group): 2006–2009: Final albums, touring and disbandment

-2010–present: Reunion, 3650, 2 Be Free and #LOL
+2010–2016: Reunion, 3650, 2 Be Free and #LOL

 Two years after the split, many wondered whether Twins had become a myth.
 In February 2010, Charlene Choi talked to the media about her experience in going solo.
 She summed up the experience by describing the name of her song "Two without one" (二缺一).
 She said that Twins was a symbol for their generation, and that they would never break up.

 On the night of 27 February 2010 the "EEG 10th anniversary concert" was held at The Venetian Macao luxury hotel.
 A number of singers were present including EEG and non-EEG representatives.
 Some notables include Joey Yung, Nicholas Tse, Leo Ku, Vincy Chan, William Chan, Yumiko Cheng, Anthony Wong and many more.
 Gillian Chung and Charlene Choi appeared on stage together for the first time in two years to do a small performance for the anniversary concert.
 They sang (風箏與風), (下一站天后), (女校男生), (飲歌), (戀愛大過天) and (人人彈起).

 A few days later on 3 March, Twins appeared in public at the Harbour plaza after parading around in a purple Porsche.
 A public announcement was made that Twins would reunite to perform in a three-day "Nokia Twins 2010 concert" from 16 to 18 April at the Hong Kong Coliseum in Hung Hom.
 The last time they performed at the same stage was four years previously.

 In 2011, Twins released their comeback Mandarin album 3650.
 They released it as a celebration of 10th anniversary of their first project.
 The album had many covers, which were their photos (like "Our Souvenir" album cover) that were re-taken in 2011.
 In March 2012, Twins released their new, twelfth studio album titled 2 Be Free.
 Album contained one disc with ten new songs and a DVD with 3 new music videos.

 After their album 2 Be Free was released, Chung and Choi focused on their solo careers again.
 Chung released two studio albums Vernicia Flower (2013) and Wholly Love (2014).
 Choi also released albums Montage (2012) and Blooming (2013).
 However, they reunited at 2015 Emperor Group Annual Celebration & Emperor Entertainment Group 15th Anniversary Ceremony on 1 February 2015 in Beijing, China.
 Twins performed in the Hong Kong Coliseum on the last day of 2015, as well as the first day of 2016 until 4 January.
 Their last performance was said to be filmed for their upcoming concert DVD and it lasted for 3.5 hours where their last encore was a full hour.

-Advertisements

-Apart from their singing careers, Twins have also been involved in a number of advertisements.
-Companies covering all types of products have advertised with the pop duo with the first advertisement with Whisper (護舒寶) in 2000.
-Between 2001 and 2005 they advertised more than 10 products each year.
-Big name companies include Nokia, Epson, Biore, Coca-Cola, LG and many more.

-Twins have also been selected to promote several social campaigns in Hong Kong, such as summer activities for the "Hong Kong Home Affairs Bureau" in July 2003.